Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Ability to work in teams and have great communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Expertise in working in teams and have excellent communication skills.

 Education: